 European Best Destinations is an organization (based in Brussels) that promotes culture and tourism in Europe.
 Every year they organize a plebiscite for the Best Christmas Market.
 Visitors vote.

-From Polish cities last year Poznań, this year Gdańsk, competed in the competition.
-And last year’s plebiscite won … Tallinn.
+Best Christmas Market for 2019 year plebiscite was won…by Tallinn.
 I was in this city in the summer, but its old town is probably indeed the perfect place to create a festive and magical atmosphere.

-Unfortunately, Poznań did not manage to win last year, but it is a excellent direction if we want to stay in the country.
+Unfortunately, Poznań did not manage to win, but it is a excellent direction if we want to stay/ go to Poland.
 The market is located in the Old Market Square and Plac Wolności.
 Quite big, nice, with a special, a dedicated mug.

 In addition, an ice sculpture competition takes place every year in the city.
-This year it is the 13th edition (December 7-8).
+In 2019 it was the 13th edition.

 You can watch live how the artists create sculptures, and later their exhibition, best in dark with lights.